Albert0i/Finding-Bigfoot-with-JavaScript-Vector-Search/README.md

 - fetch : Call `fetch` function in `main.js` to get a sighting record from Redis by `hGetAll`;
 - search : Call `search` function in `main.js` to search sighting records via *vector semantic search*;

 Our backend is up and running, easy-peasy!
 Right?
-Behind the scene `redis.js` checks and create index `bigfoot:sighting:index` if necessary every time it is restarted.
+Behind the scene `redis.js` checks and creates index `bigfoot:sighting:index` for us if necessary every time it is restarted.

 `src/redis.js`
 ```